Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 	git push
 	```

-TODO: Add closing
+Performing a fast-forward merge when "master" has no changes wasn't strictly necessary in this case, but it's a good habit to get into.

-# Create a branch as Bob
+# Create a branch for Bob

-While Alice is working on the CSS, Bob is busy creating a branch for adding a picture of his cat.
+While Alice is working on the CSS, Bob is sitting in an apartment on the other side of town blissfully unaware of what Alice is doing.
+Bob decides to make some changes of his own.

 1. Start by assuming the role of Bob: